hashicorp/terraform-provider-google/website/docs/r/network_services_gateway.html.markdown

   A fully-qualified ServerTLSPolicy URL reference.
 Specifies how TLS traffic is terminated.
   If empty, TLS termination is disabled.

+* `addresses` -
+  (Optional)
+  Zero or one IPv4-address on which the Gateway will receive the traffic.
+When no address is provided, an IP from the subnetwork is allocated This field only applies to gateways of type 'SECURE_WEB_GATEWAY'.
+  Gateways of type 'OPEN_MESH' listen on 0.0.0.0.

+* `subnetwork` -
+  (Optional)
+  The relative resource name identifying the subnetwork in which this SWG is allocated.
+  For example: `projects/*/regions/us-central1/subnetworks/network-1`.
+  Currently, this field is specific to gateways of type 'SECURE_WEB_GATEWAY.

+* `network` -
+  (Optional)
+  The relative resource name identifying the VPC network that is using this configuration.
+  For example: `projects/*/global/networks/network-1`.
+  Currently, this field is specific to gateways of type 'SECURE_WEB_GATEWAY'.

+* `gateway_security_policy` -
+  (Optional)
+  A fully-qualified GatewaySecurityPolicy URL reference.
+Defines how a server should apply security policy to inbound (VM to Proxy) initiated connections.
+  For example: `projects/*/locations/*/gatewaySecurityPolicies/swg-policy`.
+  This policy is specific to gateways of type 'SECURE_WEB_GATEWAY'.

+* `certificate_urls` -
+  (Optional)
+  A fully-qualified Certificates URL reference.
+The proxy presents a Certificate (selected based on SNI) when establishing a TLS connection.
+  This feature only applies to gateways of type 'SECURE_WEB_GATEWAY'.

 * `location` -
   (Optional)
   The location of the gateway.